Audiation

 Sample crib sheet

-Begin by identifying a line to audiate in silence, and then establish a consistent reading tempo.
+Begin by identifying the melody to audiate in silence, and then establish a consistent reading tempo.
 Once these are set, establish tonality by playing a few chords at the piano or “singing-into” the key (e.g. "Sol La Sol Fa Mi Re Ti Do").
-Then read the selected line by audiating in silence while trying to vividly imagine the timbre of the instrument you are audiating.
+Then read the selected line by audiating in silence while trying to vividly imagine the instrument or vocal timbre you are audiating.
 Do this without singing out loud or using an instrument to play the notes for you.
 It is often more beneficial for me to read one line from one rehearsal marking to the next instead of trying to read the entire piece in one go.
 When you get lost, don’t stop.
 Instead, try to improvise until you get to a familiar section of the music, and then go back and check your improvisation, it is probably closer than you think!

 Once you have audiated one line, move to the next, eventually you will start to hear the other lines in the background while audiating a single line, which begins to reveal the composite of these multiple parts.
 During this step, you will develop a strong sense of tonal and rhythmic syntax for the piece, which will make your improvisation/guessing more accurate when reading new lines.